| My Neighbor’s Roses

 roses” of life.
 Let’s carry flowers to the neighbor and fresh fruit and

+vegetables to our friends - both figuratively and literally.
 Luke 6:38 Give, and it shall be given unto you;

 good measure, pressed down, and shaken together, and running over, shall